modery/PnP-Samples/README.md

 # PnP-Samples
-Sample scripts for the PnP PowerShell cmdlets
+Sample scripts for the PnP PowerShell cmdlets.
+These scripts were developed by myself and used in real-life scenarios.
+Feel free to submit Issues or Pull Requests to improve them

 ## Lists